Toucaan/toucaan/README.md

 **_Remember, if Toucaan, then you-can-too!_** 🥳.

-## Contribution and PRs
+## Contribution, discussion, and PRs

 - Please do not make any changes to this repo directly, and
 - Do not submit any PRs on this repo directly.

 All your recommendations, fixes, or "research" on the topic of intrinsic design must be submitted to the following [repository](https://github.com/Toucaan/toucaan.research) instead.

-## Getting started

-Go here on the [documentation](https://www.toucaan.com/docs/getting-started) to start using Toucaan on your app project quickly.

 ## License